 e - Is the acceptable estimated error

 Three chickens per household and a total of 612 (369 in Bule Hora and 243 in Dugda Dawa) with adult indigenous chickens of both sexes were selected for quantitative and qualitative data collection.
-Accordingly, 411 were female chickens and 201 were male chickens as per the recommendation of FAO, (2011).
+Accordingly, 411 were female chickens and 201 were male chickens as per the recommendation of FAO (2011).

 Quantitative and qualitative data collection